oracle-livelabs/apex/online-book-store-app/14-ai-vision/14-ai-vision.md

 In this lab, you:

-- Rest Data Source
+- Create Rest Data Source
 - Create Automation
-- Create trigger
+- Create Trigger

 ## Task 1: Integrating with Object Detection and Text Detection